Aussems hoping for a 'clinical' Simba display in Lubumbashi | Goal.com

 "We gave them trouble and by doing that, we have shown that we can compete with any team in Africa bearing in mind that TP Mazembe is one of the biggest club's in the continent.

-"We had a high profile encounter probably the best CAF CL match we have had so far in the campaign and this is very promising," the Belgian coach said.
+"We had a high profile encounter probably the best CAF CL match we have had so far in the campaign and this is very promising.

 Reaching the 1/4 final of CAF Champions League was already a feat but why should we stop there ?
 Let's keep writing history together in Lubumbashi ...
 A winner is a dreamer who never gives up ! pic.twitter.com/HrZirRN9o0— Patrick Aussems (@PatrickAussems) April 11, 2019

-The Belgian tactician and star striker John Bocco go into the clash high in confidence after receiving morale boosting accolades as Tanzania Premier League's player and coach of the month for the month of March this week.
+The Belgian tactician and star striker John Bocco go into the clash high in confidence after receiving morale-boosting accolades as Tanzania Premier League's player and coach of the month for the month of March earlier this week.

-A scoring draw of any margin, will be enough to see Wekundu wa Msimbazi through by virtue of away goal rule.
+A scoring draw will be enough to see Wekundu wa Msimbazi through by virtue of the away goal rule.